Term of the Moment

 (1) In general usage, memory often refers to any and all stored data.
 However, this is misleading because the basic operation of a computer is the interaction between storage drives and "random access memory" (RAM).
 One must be clear when discussing the mechanics of computer processing.
 Definition #2 below is the precise definition of memory, a key component in every computing device.

 All program execution and data processing takes place in memory.
-Often called "main memory," a program's instructions are copied into memory from storage or the network, and from memory they are extracted into the CPU for analysis and execution.
-Instructions direct the device to input data into memory, process the data in memory and output the results from memory.
+Often called "main memory," a program's instructions are copied into memory from storage (disk and solid state drives) or the network.
+The instructions are extracted from memory into the CPU for analysis and execution.
+They direct the device to input data into memory, process the data in memory and output the results from memory.

 Processing Means Calculate, Compare and Copy